-The Southwest Rapid Rewards Premier Visa offers a great annual bonus and is one of the best ways to get started earning the valuable Southwest Companion Pass.
+The Southwest Rapid Rewards® Premier Credit Card offers a great annual bonus and is one of the best ways to get started earning the valuable Southwest Companion Pass thanks to a good intro bonus.

 6,000 points a year.
-While there’s a $99 annual fee, every year on your card anniversary you get 6,000 Rapid Rewards points, which can be worth almost the fee in travel value.
+While there’s a $99 annual fee, every year on your card anniversary you get 6,000 bonus points, which can be worth almost the fee in travel value.

 Points toward status.
 All the points you earn with the card count towards Companion Pass qualification, and you can also earn your way toward A List status with your spending.